I applied to COTC. Is that the same as applying to the

 for the courses must have gotten a grade C or higher.

-Students must complete an ATI TEAS exam before
+Students must complete the HESI exam for the

 Students must provide verification (card or registry number) of